DeVos Place Convention Center

 DeVos Place Convention Center, erected on the Grand River in downtown Grand Rapids, Michigan, is a multi-purpose convention center.
 It is named for Richard DeVos, who donated $20 million towards its construction.

 The convention center contains a large, 162,000 square foot exhibit hall and an additional 40,000 square foot ballroom.

-The convention center is owned by the Grand Rapids-Kent County Convention/Arena Authority and managed by SMG.
+The convention center is owned by the Grand Rapids-Kent County Convention/Arena Authority and managed by Legends Global.